 This network of banks is called the SWIFT network.

 Money will only pass between banks with pre-existing commercial relationships, known as “correspondent banking” relationships.
-Each correspondent bank en route will take a cut of the money as they handle it to cover processing fees and may take a day or two to process the payment.
+Each correspondent bank en route will take a cut of the money to cover processing fees and may take a day or two to process the payment.

 There are two main reasons why banks can only pass money through other correspondent banks: